 Then there are the Everglades on the Southern tip of Florida, about which Reynolds says “you can’t say enough.”
 There are many rare, endangered species here, including the Florida panther and the manatee, and birders come here in droves for the great blue herons, ospreys, roseate spoonbills, pelicans, wood storks, and black skimmers.
 Reynolds is particularly partial to the Anhinga walking trail, where one can watch the eponymous anhinga birds dive straight from the sky into the water to pluck fish for dinner.
 And there are gators here—plenty of ‘em—if you’re in the mood.

 Just next door is Big Cypress, a massive freshwater swamp and park “roughly the size of Rhode Island,” says Reynolds.
 It’s very popular, with 1.2 million visitors stopping by in 2014 for activities such as biking, bird-watching, canoeing, kayaking, hunting, and camping.
 Rangers lead swamp tours, nature walks, bike rides, and canoe trips for the curious, and there are eight campgrounds to choose from—including some very rustic options indeed, if that’s your speed.

 The Tampa Bay-area De Soto National Memorial commemorates the tale of Spanish conquistador Hernando De Soto, who would eventually become the first European to cross the Mississippi River.
-Here you’ll find ranger-led kayak tours, costumed historic reenactments, plenty of hiking, and a ton of educational information—including details about the American Indians who lived here before the Spanish arrived.
+Here you’ll find ranger-led kayak tours, costumed historic reenactments, plenty of hiking, and a ton of educational information—including details about the Native Americas who lived here before the Spanish arrived.